 Reposition the product portfolio

-- Create a flexible product architecture that addresses customer pain points
+• Create a modular software architecture addressing known customer pain points

-- Communication the long-term business value IQGeo delivers to customers
+• Communicate the long-term value IQGeo products deliver to customers

 Seek to understand and meet shareholder expectations

-The company maintains a dedicated contact form which is prominently displayed on its website together with the company’s address and phone number for investors to use.
-The company holds an Annual General Meeting (AGM) to which all members are invited.
+The Company holds an Annual General Meeting (AGM) to which all members are invited.
 During the AGM, time is set aside specifically to allow questions from attending members to any Board member.
-As the company is too small to have a dedicated investor relations department, the CEO is responsible for reviewing all communications received from members and determining the most appropriate response, engaging the executive team and Board as needed.
+As the Company is too small to have a dedicated investor relations department, the CEO is responsible for reviewing all communications received from members and determining the most appropriate response, engaging the executive team and Board as needed.
 In addition to these passive measures, the CEO typically engages with members through investor roadshows held at least twice each year following the release of results.